codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

 It automatically routes an HTTP request, and executes the corresponding controller method without route definitions.
 The auto-routing is disabled by default.

-.. note:: To prevent misconfiguration and miscoding, we recommend that you disable
+.. warning:: To prevent misconfiguration and miscoding, we recommend that you disable
     the auto-routing feature.

 .. important:: The auto-routing routes a HTTP request with **any** HTTP method to a controller method.